 - Depression.
 Men are just as likely to be impacted by depression as women; nonetheless, they are more inclined to push their emotions under the rug rather than seek assistance.
 Yet it’s very important to understand that depression is a treatable condition – and left untreated, can lead to suicidal thoughts.
 And while women are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

 At Compassionate Nursing Services, it’s our top priority to ensure that the older adults within our care are as healthy and well as possible, and enjoying life to the fullest.
 If you are worried about the health of a senior man in your life, we’re available to help in a variety of ways: transportation to medical appointments, preparation of healthy meals, encouragement to take part in exercise programs, and pleasant companionship to help keep loneliness – a primary factor of depression in older adults – at bay.
-Contact us at 314-432-4312 for additional information and to learn more about our St. Louis home health services!
+Contact us at 314-432-4312 for additional information and to learn more about our St. Louis nursing care services!